ftcconsultoria/siscontRestaurantesV2/README.md

 order the application calculates `PDOC_VLR_TOTAL` automatically from the sum of its items.
 These order records and their items are also synchronized with Supabase when using the sync screen.

+The client form displays a map using the `google_maps_flutter` plugin, which has been upgraded to version 2.12.3.